Coevolution of Camouflage: Future Work

 The goal of this work has been to build a computational model of the coevolution of camouflage from the interaction of predator and prey.
 It demonstrates that camouflage can in fact arise from such a system.
 It also provides a simple process to generate camouflage for a given environment from photos.
 The most important contribution of the work has been to create an open source model allowing future experiments, to help study camouflage in nature, and the perceptual phenomenon of camouflage more generally.

-A \jargon{static quality metric} for camouflage (discussed in \nameref{subsec:simulation_runs} and Figure \ref{fig:sqm_plot}) is based on using the pre-trained predator model (see \nameref{sec:pre_train_predator}) as a standard.
+A \jargon{static quality metric} for camouflage (discussed in Section \nameref{subsec:simulation_runs} and Figures \ref{fig:sqm_plot} and \ref{fig:sqm_variance}) is based on using the pre-trained predator model (see Section \nameref{sec:pre_train_predator}) as a standard.
 This is not ideal.
-It seems likely this metric may saturate (reach the top of its range, failing to find a prey in all 10 trials) while coevolution continues to improve camouflage quality.
+It seems likely this metric may saturate (reach the top of its range, failing to find a prey in all ten trials) while coevolution continues to improve camouflage quality.
 Other approaches should be investigated.
-For example work \cite{lv_cod_2022} suggests potential ways to rank “conspicuousness.”
+For example \citet{lv_cod_2022} and \citet{volonakis_camouflage_2018} suggests potential ways to rank ``conspicuousness.''
 The model presented here would be a useful testbed for evaluating candidate camouflage metrics.
-It should also be possible to validate these candidate metrics with crowd-sourced rating of camouflage quality, as in SEE Games \cite{stevens_games_2022} and CamoEvo \cite{hancock_camoevo_2022}.
+It should also be possible to validate these candidate metrics with crowd-sourced rating of camouflage quality, as in Sensory Ecology and Evolution: Games \citep{stevens_games_2022} and CamoEvo \citep{hancock_camoevo_2022}.

+As mentioned in Section \nameref{subsec:background_sets}, and Figure \ref{fig:sqm_plot}, the ``difficulty'' of evolving an effective camouflage pattern for a given background set, seems to be strongly related the the \jargon{stationarity} of the images.
+Applying information theory metrics for stationarity \citep{conni_visual_2021} to background images beforehand might provide useful predictions of the difficulty of a given background set.
+This could in turn be used to automatically set \jargon{hyper-parameters} for the run, such as evolutionary population and the number of evolution steps to take.

+All experiments described here use a fixed background environment, uniformly sampled from a pre-specified set of background images.
+This model could easily be be extended to schedule changes of the background images over evolutionary time.
+These might reflect seasonal changes, longer term climate changes, or animals moving from one ecosystem to another.
+Not only would this open up many new experimental directions, but as described in \citet{kashtan_varying_2007}: ``varying environments can speed up evolution.''

-All of the parameters in Table \ref{table:key_simulation_parameters} should be reexamined using a static camouflage metric.
+All of the simulation parameters in Table \ref{table:key_simulation_parameters} should be reexamined using a static camouflage metric.
 Similarly, the neural net architecture in Figure \ref{fig:predator_cnn} is simply the first one that worked.
-Other designs should be designed and evaluated.
+Other designs should be constructed and evaluated.

+This work used a fixed predator model as a static quality metric to evaluate and track changes in prey camouflage quality over time (see Section \nameref{subsec:sqm}).
+Perhaps it would be useful to do the effectively the opposite, and so provide a way to track \textbf{predator} quality over time.
+Perhaps a subset of FCD6 \citep{reynolds_FCD6_2022} training images (see Figure \ref{fig:fcd5_examples}), or a random sampling of tournament images from the current run, could be selected as a fixed reference for predator quality.
+The metric might be the fraction of such test images a predator locates successfully.
+This sort of metric might help, for example, to visualize the coevolutionary dynamics at work in this simulation.